Citi-Ventures/EquityLens/README.md

 # <img src="https://github.com/xie1027/EquityLens/blob/main/logo.png?raw=true" alt="drawing" width="70"/> Equity Lens | DEI Toolbox

-EquityLens is an open-source library that aims to improve the data quality during pre-processing through equity lens.
+EquityLens is an open-source library that aims to improve the data quality during pre-processing through an equity lens.

 1. It assesses whether and why disparities exist.
-Currently, we enable pinpointing disparity in model outcomes; however, we don’t explain why these disparities exist and what contributes to them.
+Currently, we enable pinpointing the disparities in model outcomes; however, we don’t explain why these disparities exist and what contributes to them.

-2. Most tools mitigate unfairness and disparity in the labels, which achieve equal outcomes.
+2. Most tools mitigate unfairness and disparity in the output to achieve equal outcomes.
 Equality produces fair products when society is structured in a fair way.
 However, when society lacks justice, equality no longer distributes the same resources to all populations.
 That’s where Equity plays a role.

 Check out [EquityLens](https://github.com/Citi-Ventures/EquityLens)